As always, Rush Limbaugh, the most listened-to radio talk show in the country, serving humanity.

 That's what she thought it was.

-She didn't get a handout now.
+She didn't get a handout, none.

-They send Byron Pitts to Thomasville, North Carolina, another capital of Obamaville.
+So CBS Evening News, again, they sent Byron Pitts to Thomasville, North Carolina, another capital of Obamaville.

-The woman Brenda Watford, who feeds 1,500 children in need every summer day.
+The woman, Brenda Watford, who feeds 1,500 children in need every summer day.

 For a lot of people in Thomasville, hard times go back generations.